Meet our researchers: Richard Baugh, University of Oxford

-Richard Baugh was awarded a Brain Research Trust PhD studentship in 2017 to enable him to pursue research into a specific brain tumour called glioblastoma.
+Richard Baugh was awarded a Brain Research UK PhD studentship in 2017 to enable him to pursue research into a specific brain tumour called glioblastoma.

 Richard’s interest in cancer research was sparked during a work experience placement when he carried out a number of short projects testing potential cancer drugs.

 This experience, combined with the skills he developed during his undergraduate studies in Molecular and Cellular Biochemistry at the University of Oxford, stands him in good stead for his PhD studies and his ambitious research project in this devastating brain tumour.

 Glioblastoma (GBM) is a type of tumour that grows and spreads quickly and is hard to treat.